cybernetic-m/DAgger4Robotics/README.md

 ---

 ## 📊 Reacher Performance
-For Reacher we have tested three agent using the Expert dataset (the left), a filtered dataset (homemade) taking only mean reward over -0.1 (the center), and finally the Medium dataset (the right).
+For Reacher we have tested three agents using the Expert dataset (the left), a filtered dataset (homemade) taking only mean reward over -0.1 (the center), and finally the Medium dataset (the right).

 <p align="left">
   <img src="images/reacher_1.gif" width="33%" />